Portuguese CEAL tax: the complete guide (August 2024)

 Short-term rentals registered in properties intended for non-residential uses

 Additionally, short-term rentals operating in properties whose constitutive title does not designate them for residential use are also exempt from paying this alojamento local extraordinary contribution.
-“Non-residential uses” mean, for example, properties intended for commercial use, which the municipality of Porto allowed to be converted into short-term rentals in its alojamento local regulations.
+“Non-residential uses” mean, for example, properties intended for commercial use, which the municipality of Porto allowed and still allows to be converted into short-term rentals in its alojamento local regulations.

 Possible exemptions